Duration : 10 Months

 The following employment pathways are available to learners who complete Certificate IV in Mental Health:

-- Undertake LLN test: Learning,reading,writing,oral communication and numeracy (ACSF Level 3) are desirable to participate in the course.
+• Undertake LLN and digital numeracy assessment: Learning, reading, writing, oral communication, and numeracy (ACSF Level 3) are desirable to participate in the course.

-For full list of other optional fees that may be applicable, please refer to our Course Fees page.
+For a full list of fees, please refer to our Statement of Fees.

 Delivery methods: